russross/blackfriday/README.md

     Alice   | 23
     ```

-    Tables can also have a footer, use equal signs instead of dashes.
+    Tables can also have a footer, use equal signs instead of dashes for
+    the separator.
     If there are multiple footer lines, the first one is used as a
     starting point for the table footer.